Canada Revenue Agency: Office of the Taxpayers' Ombudsperson

 The Office of the Taxpayers' Ombudsperson is an arm's-length office which reports directly to the Minister of National Revenue to improve accountability at the CRA.
 The Taxpayers' Ombudsperson is appointed by the Governor-in-Council with a mandate to assist, advise, and inform the Minister of National Revenue about any matter relating to services provided to a taxpayer by the CRA.
-The Taxpayer's Ombudsperson is currently vacant, with an ongoing process underway to appoint a successor.
+The Taxpayer's Ombudsperson is currently François Boileau, who was appointed October 5, 2020.

 In fulfilling this mandate, the Ombudsperson reviews complaints from taxpayers that report breaches of their service-related rights by the CRA.
 The Ombudsperson upholds the eight taxpayer service rights in the Taxpayer Bill of Rights that are directly related to the services delivered by the CRA.
 To uphold these rights, the Office of the Taxpayers' Ombudsperson facilitates access to the available redress mechanisms for taxpayers and raises awareness of the role of the office and the Taxpayers' Ombudsperson.

 In addition to individual examinations, the Ombudsperson may, on its own initiative, conduct an examination of systemic service-related issues.
 The Minister of National Revenue may also request the Ombudsperson conducts an examination.

 Examinations are reported to the Minister of National Revenue and made public Each year, the Ombudsperson releases an annual report that is presented to the Minister of National Revenue that is in turn tabled in Parliament.